RiotGamesCookbooks/dirsrv-cookbook/README.md

     This should be set to true if the instance should be connected to and use an administrative configuration directory service.
 Multple instances can be connected to the same cfgdir_domain.
 Default: false

 * dirsrv_entry

+  This resource is used to manage generic LDAP entries.
+It makes use of the ruby net-ldap library to write entries entirely from scratch in Chef and can be used with any LDAP directory service, not just 389DS.
+The resources that follow this one *are* specific to the 389DS server and they depend upon dirsrv_entry under the hood.

   * dn
+    The Distinguished Name (DN) of the entry

   * attributes
+    A Hash of attributes whose values are to be set upon the LDAP entry.
+If an entry has an existing attribute of the same name as one specified here, the contents will be overwritten by the values in this hash.

   * append_attributes
+    A Hash of attributes whose values are to be appended to an existing attribute, if any.
+This is useful to ensure that the supplied values exist without clobbering existing values that were not specified.

   * seed_attributes
+    A Hash of attributes whose values are used to initialize the attribute, and are to be ignored if the attribute exists.
+This is useful for setting values that should change over time outside of Chef's control.
+Examples: user passwords, serial number for a DNS domain.

   * prune
+    This can either be an Array of attributes that should be removed entirely, or a Hash of attributes with specific values that should be removed.

   * host
+    The LDAP host to connect to.
+Default: localhost

   * port
+    The LDAP port to connect to.
+Default: 389

   * credentials
+    A Hash or String used to specify which credentials will be used to manage the LDAP entry.
+See dirsrv_instance.

 * dirsrv_config
   * attr